Weight Management

 Most side effects should fade within the first few weeks.
 While nausea and GI disturbances can be uncomfortable, they aren't dangerous as long as they're not severe.

 If your side effects are severe or persistent, contact your healthcare provider.
 Your doctor will advise you on how to proceed.
-Never adjust your dose or stop taking the medication without consulting them first.

 Best practices for successful Ozempic treatment